lanl/halo/docs/test_environment.md

 Powering off a node can be simulated by killing the remote agent process, and potentially removing the resource state files for all of the resources that it owned.

 Being able to "power off" a test agent requires knowing its PID.
+A test agent shares its PID by writing it to a file in a known location (see the function `maybe_identify_self_for_test_fence_agent()`).
+This location is determined by two pieces of information: the test's private directory, and the unique agent ID.

 Being able to "power on" a test agent requires storing the new PID somewhere so that it can be known when it next needs to be fenced.

 ## Manager